U.S. tells Southeast Asian leaders it will be in region for 'generations'

 Malaysian Prime Minister Ismail Sabri Yaakob said on Thursday Washington should adopt a more "active" trade and investment agenda with ASEAN.

-The IPEF is set to be launched on Biden's trip to Japan and South Korea next week.
-But it does not currently offer the expanded market access Asian countries crave, given Biden's concern for American jobs.

-(Reporting by David Brunnstrom, Michael Martina and Trevor Hunnicutt, Editing by Angus MacSwan)
+(Reporting by David Brunnstrom, Michael Martina and Trevor Hunnicutt, Editing by Angus MacSwan and Nick Zieminski)

 By David Brunnstrom, Michael Martina and Trevor Hunnicutt